MaximoMoyer/Favorite-Projects-During-School/Graph_Structure_Creation/README.md

+#### MyPageRankTest:

-MyPageRankTest: simpleTestOneSink tests a directed graph with one sink.
+SimpleTestOneSink tests a directed graph with one sink.

 UnconnectedSinkstest tests a directed graph each with a sink.
 MultipleConnectedSinksTest